-Anticipated Name of Reserve date of use Purpose of the reserve (a) Reserves cash backed - Plant Reserve Ongoing To fund the replacement and purchase of works plant and light vehicles. (b) Reserves cash backed - Civic Facilities Reserve Ongoing To fund the construction and/or purchase of public buildings and facilities. (c) Reserves cash backed - Information Technology Reserve Ongoing To fund the upgrade and replacement of the Shire's information technology. (d) Reserves cash backed - Childrens Services Reserve Ongoing To provide funds for the purchase of capital items, preventative maintenance for Children Service's buildings and employee entitlements.
-Also allows cash surpluses to be quarantined to fund operations for future years. (e) Reserves cash backed - Capital Investment Reserve Ongoing To fund the advancement of the Shire's Property Strategy. (f) Reserves cash backed - Capital Income Reserve Ongoing To fund the development of Shire facilities and infrastructure. (g) Reserves cash backed - Gravel Pit Rehabilitation Reserve Ongoing To fund the production of gravel and the rehabilitation of gravel pits. (h) Reserves cash backed - Long Service Leave Reserve Ongoing To fund the Shire's Long Service Leave Liability. (i) Reserves cash backed - Unspent Grants Reserves Ongoing To quarantine any unspent grant funds at the end of each financial year. (j) Reserves cash backed - Telecommunications facility Bailup Ongoing To maintain the grounds and facilities of the reserve.
-Where there are surplus reserve funds, to maintain reserve (Reserve 11625) the grounds and facilities of other reserves within the locality. (k) Reserves cash backed - Waste management reserve Ongoing To fund capital costs and any operating deficits associated with the provision of the Shire's waste management services.
+(b) Name of Reserve Reserves cash backed - Plant Reserve Reserves cash backed - Civic Facilities Reserve Reserves cash backed - Information Technology Reserve Anticipated date of use Ongoing Ongoing Ongoing Purpose of the reserve To fund the replacement and purchase of works plant and light vehicles.
+To fund the construction and/or purchase of public buildings and facilities.
+To fund the upgrade and replacement of the Shire's information technology.
+Reserves cash backed - Childrens Services Reserve Ongoing To provide funds for the purchase of capital items, preventative maintenance for Children Service's buildings and employee entitlements.
+Also allows cash surpluses to be quarantined to fund operations for future years. (e) Reserves cash backed - Capital Investment Reserve Ongoing To fund the advancement of the Shire's Property Strategy. (f) Reserves cash backed - Capital Income Reserve Ongoing To fund the development of Shire facilities and infrastructure. (g) Reserves cash backed - Gravel Pit Rehabilitation Reserve Ongoing To fund the production of gravel and the rehabilitation of gravel pits. (h) Reserves cash backed - Long Service Leave Reserve Ongoing To fund the Shire's Long Service Leave Liability. (i) Reserves cash backed - Unspent Grants Reserves Ongoing To quarantine any unspent grant funds at the end of each financial year. (j) Reserves cash backed - Telecommunications facility Bailup reserve (Reserve 11625) Ongoing To maintain the grounds and facilities of the reserve.
+Where there are surplus reserve funds, to maintain the grounds and facilities of other reserves within the locality. (k) Reserves cash backed - Waste management reserve Ongoing To fund capital costs and any operating deficits associated with the provision of the Shire's waste management services.